Kirch77/syntha/docs/api/persistence.md

 - Topic subscription management
 - Agent permission tracking
 - User isolation at the database level
-- Automatic schema creation and migration
+- Automatic schema creation

 !!! info "Recommendation"
-    It is not recommended to use database backends directly as it is safer and more practical to handle context through the context mesh.
+    It is not recommended to use database backends directly; use `ContextMesh`, which persists automatically when enabled.

 ## Database Backends